davidjeong0628/davidjeong0628/README.md

 ### :technologist:

-I am a second year undergraduate at UC San Diego, majoring in Computer Science (BS).
+I am a fourth year undergraduate at UC San Diego, majoring in Computer Science (BS).
 Expected to graduate in 2023.
 As of now, I am exploring the realm of computer science with an open-mind.